ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 ## Features

-*Note that below list is only a summary of the currently supported features.
-Technical specifications and documentation will be available soon.
-(I'm a lazy guy.)
-In the meantime you can examine the supported sequences, modes, and control bytes by looking into the "Terminal/Tables.cpp"* file.
-(And don't worry, the file is in a "fairly human-readable" form.)

 - Supports whatever platform Ultimate++ supports.
 (Linux, Windows, MacOS).
 - Supports VT52/VT1xx/VT2xx, partial VT4XX/5XX, and xterm emulation modes.
 - Supports user configurable device conformance levels (1, 2, 3, 4, and 0 as VT52 emulation).